lichaozhy/cell-agent-home/docs/index.md

       >
         <v-card-text>
         <span class="bg-light-green-lighten-2">
           CellAgent is starting the process.
-Please wait for a while.<br><br>
+Please wait for a while.<br>
+          ... [the process of task decomposition and the execution of previous steps]<br>
         </span>
 <div>